usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

 ---
+title: Extending OSCAL Models
-title: Extending OSCAL Models with Props and Links
+heading: Extending OSCAL Models with Props and Links
 description: A tutorial on extending OSCAL models by using props and links.
 weight: 10
 suppresstopiclist: true
 toc:
   enabled: true
+alias:
+- /learn/tutorials/extensions/
 ---

 This tutorial describes the mechanisms for extending basic OSCAL models.
 Before reading this tutorial, you should: